na-na-hi/renget/archive/vcewo.md

 !!! info
 	**CoT provides an outline/map** of how the LLM should respond, allowing:
 	* better reuse of existing tokens during generation (**boosting in-context relevance**)
-	* retrieve information stored in LLMs' intrinsic datasets (**boosting parametric memory**)
+	* retrieve information stored in LLMs' intrinsic corpus  (**boosting parametric memory**)
  	* articulate how it should complete the generation in the best possible way (**boosting reasoning**)

-the core in CoT is to **force LLM to write a detailed plan on completing the task** and then execute that plan (or explain its own reasoning during completion). with LLM having space to explain its thinking it may provide better responses. it's important to note that *you are not providing the plan* for LLM; LLM *itself* writes its own ideas
+CoT's core idea is to **force LLM to write a detailed plan/reasoning on how to complete the task and then execute it**. by giving LLM a space to explain its thinking we can achieve better responses. it's important to note that *you are not providing the plan* for LLM; LLM *itself* writes its own ideas

 ==CoT== was originally [coined by Google in January 2022](https://arxiv.org/abs/2201.11903). the scientists provided significant evidence that LLMs would accomplish tasks better if initially **fed with exemplar plan** on how to solve similar tasks.
-LLMs can learn how explanation for problems works, and then re-use it for other queries. note how on the image LLM is given a pattern: `Question 1 -> Answer with explanation -> Question 2 -> ?` and then LLM provides *its own reasoning how to solve second question*:
+LLMs learn how explanation works, and then re-use it for other queries and tasks. notice how on the image below LLM is given a pattern: `Question 1 -> Answer with explanation -> Question 2 -> ?` and then LLM provides *its own reasoning how to solve second question*
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1186425305699733635/20231218_203843_SumatraPDF_42830.png)